rgrabar/RayTracerChallenge/README.md

 ## Build
-Clone the raylib repo (https://github.com/raysan5/raylib) inside this project folder and run one of the build files.
+Clone the raylib repo (https://github.com/raysan5/raylib) inside this project folder.
+Don't forget to install the required libraries e.g for ubuntu
+`sudo apt install libasound2-dev mesa-common-dev libx11-dev libxrandr-dev libxi-dev xorg-dev libgl1-mesa-dev libglu1-mesa-dev` (more details https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux)
+After you can run one of the build files.
 This should build raylib and the project itself.
 Can also be built by using Visual Studio and raylib as a NuGet package (Tools -> NuGet Package Manager).

 ## Build Tests